In today’s post: Find out the best age to take your kids to Disneyland, plus tips for traveling to Disney with kids of all ages.

 Toddlers at Disneyland

 Twelve months through age 3 is the age I’d be least likely to take a child to Disney.
 If there’s someone you can leave your toddler home with while you go, I’d recommend doing so.
-Yes, the toddler will have fun on some rides and will enjoy seeing characters, but I don’t believe many toddlers will have enough fun to make it worth both the cost and the hassle of dealing with a 2 year old in long lines.
+Yes, the toddler will have fun on some rides and will enjoy the character meet and greets, but I don’t believe many toddlers will have enough fun to make it worth both the cost and the hassle of dealing with a 2 year old in long lines.
 But if you’re going to do it, be aware:

 - You’ll have a better trip if your are prepared with a great attitude and an inexhaustible supply of snacks.
 Disneyland will let you bring in just about as much food as you want as long as you don’t try to bring in a large cooler, ice (ice packs are ok) or things in glass jars.
 Teddy grahams and fruit snacks will go a long way toward helping your little one handle standing in lines.

 - Disneyland used to have a few play areas, like you’d find at the mall, scattered throughout the park, but most of those have been removed.
-The splash area in A Bug’s Land in California Adventures is gone too, along with the rest of A Bug’s Land, which used to cater to younger kids.
 If you’re looking for a place where your toddler can take a break from the stroller and run around for a bit, Toon Town in Disneyland is probably your best best.
 Tarzan’s Treehouse is also fun for toddlers – just be prepared for a lot of stairs.
 Also plan to visit the Disney Junior area in Disney’s Hollywood Studios – there’s a fun show and dance party that toddlers will love.